 Calgary Philharmonic Orchestra

 Calgary Philharmonic has been a cornerstone of Calgary’s arts community since 1955.
-It is one of North America’s most versatile live music ensembles presenting an average of 85 concerts a year featuring music from classical giants to rock & roll hits and family favourites.
+It is one of North America’s most versatile live music ensembles presenting an average of 85 concerts a year featuring music from classical giants to rock and roll hits and family favourites.
 The Calgary Phil reaches more than 20,000 people annually throughout Alberta through educational and outreach programs to students, older adults and charitable organizations.
 Residents attend selected CPO dress rehearsals.
-They also enjoy in-house performances and lectures by the Calgary Phil musicians.
+They also enjoy in-house performances and lectures by Calgary Phil musicians.

 The Honens Piano Competition takes place every three years and is considered one of the world’s most prestigious events of its kind.
 The annual Honens Festival is one of Canada’s premier piano events.
 Our partnership with Honens sees United residents heading to concert halls for the Honens Piano Festival concerts and enjoying intimate in-house recitals by world-class Honens Laureates.